6 Things to Expect From Writing Sprints Like NaNoWriMo

 Expectations are important.
 If you are craving yogurt and you walk into a bakery, you are likely to be disappointed.
-If you go into your boss’s office thinking you are going to get a raise but all you receive is a pat on the back, you will probably be frustrated.
+Think you are going to get a raise, but all you receive is a pat on the back?
+Frustrated.
 If you think your date is taking you to see a ballet and you end up at a monster truck rally instead, you are likely to be confused, irritated, and overdressed.

 Having appropriate expectations when it comes to writing sprints like NaNoWriMo is equally important.
 Sprints can be wonderful teachers; but it’s important to understand what we should expect from them.